teja1224/AWS_40-Days-learning/Day7/ReadMe.md

 4. If .pem file not in bastion host(public) we cannot login to private instance where our application need to  set up.

 ## Create a server(application) in private instance
 1. create a html page and python sample server(python3 -m http.server 8000)

+## create load balancer
+1. Choose application load balancer with details give same vpc, public subnets.
+2. We need to create target group so the load balancer will target the instances. also give sg.
+3. finally we can access the application in private subnet from outside we can copy DNS name and search it.
+We can see content in index.html